ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-gb.md

 ## Objective

-With the Hosted Exchange service, you can get professional emails to use for collaborative work, with features such as calendar and contact syncing.
+With the Hosted Exchange service, you can get professional email accounts to use for collaborative work, with features such as calendar and contact syncing.

 **Find out how to get started with your Hosted Exchange service.**